 PRTG Manual: Uninstall PRTG Products

-The uninstall process has six steps—whether or not you are uninstalling an entire PRTG Network Monitor installation, a single PRTG Desktop installation, or a PRTG Remote Probe installation.
+Whether you are uninstalling an entire PRTG Network Monitor installation, a single PRTG Desktop installation, or a PRTG remote probe installation, take the following steps.
 Use the Windows uninstall routines to remove the PRTG software from your system.

 From the Windows Start Menu, run Uninstall PRTG Network Monitor or Uninstall PRTG Desktop, or open your Windows Control Panel and select the desired entry in the Programs and Features section.
 For uninstalling a PRTG remote probe, only the second option applies.
 Depending on the installed products, not all uninstall programs are available.